VenomNCF/Getting-and-Cleaning-Data/README.md

 README.md - This file

-CodeBook.md - codebook describing data and transformations
+CodeBook.md - Codebook describing data and transformations

 run_analysis.R - Script which performs the following steps:
   1. Merges the training and the test sets to create one data set.